-In this exercise, I hyperventilate by speed.
-I inhale and exhale rapidly, and then I hold my breath.
-The exercise quickly reduces Carbon-diOxide in my bloodstream and increases my heartbeat.
+In this exercise, I hyperventilate mainly by speed.
+I inhale and exhale rapidly, pushing my chin by opening and closing my clasped hands.
+I then hold my breath.
+The exercise pulls me between two extremes and prepares me for future challenges.

 - Interlace my fingers and place my hands under my chin, my elbows pointing away from my body.

-- Inhale rapidly, pushing my chin up, my head tilts to the back, my elbows pointing down.
+- Inhale rapidly, pushing my chin up; my head tilts to the back, with my elbows pointing down.

-- Exhale, interlaced fingers stay under the chin, elbows pointing to the sides, head leans forward.
+- Exhale, with the interlaced fingers staying under the chin and elbows pointing to the sides; my head leans forward.

-- Continue until I reach the point of ‘hyperventilation sensation start’ on the tip of my tongue.
+- Continue until I reach the ‘hyperventilation-response threshold’ with the response sensations on the tip of my tongue.

-- Exhale fully and hold my breath until I reach the point of ‘air hunger start.’
+- Exhale fully and hold my breath until I gently reach ‘air hunger start.’

 Note: The intensive back-and-forth tilting of my head makes it more challenging to identify my tongue sensation.

 My elbows move up and down as I alternate between exhaling and inhaling.
 My arms create two triangles that flap—similar to a butterfly’s wings.